bablokb/pi-boot-switch/doc/simple-usage.md

 don't be surprised that files you created (e.g. in /home/pi) are no longer there.
 They still exist, but on the original root-partition.

-It is planned to add an option to `pi-boot-switch` in a future version that replicates user data.
+To replicate user-data you have to add the option `-u`.
+This will copy all files from the `/home`-directory of the source-partition to the `/home`-directory of the target partition.

 Booting from the usb-device